FoxNetw/FoxNet-DDNet/README.md

 - commands to change other peoples info (Name, Clan, Skin, etc..)
 - Heart Gun from (F-DDRace)
 - Weapon Indicator for custom weapons (F-DDRace)
+- Automatic Bans if a player send a flagged message (fs_anti_ad_bot), using disallow_string you can add strings that the server will search for in message sent by players, if it finds two strings in one message it will ban the player for a few hours -> it also bans krx whisper messages automatically by default